Hhr30/Hhr30.github.io/_pages/about.md

+---
+permalink: /
+title: "About Me!"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 I'm a third year undergraduate student from [Beijing University of Posts and Telecommunications]([https://www.bupt.edu.cn/]).
 My research interest includes Machine Learning, Natural Language Processing and Multimodal.

 You can find my CV here: [HengRui's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).